hshimomura/zabbix-cisco-9800/README.md

 - Zabbix 6.0.29

 > [!IMPORTANT]
-Test is only done on small lab environment.
-On large environment, monitor CPU ulization of Wireless Controller in case SNMP consumes too much resources.
+The test is only done in small lab environments.
+In a large environment, monitor the CPU utilization of the Wireless Controller in case SNMP consumes too many resources.